PaddyFA/milestone-project-1/README.md

  * Desktop

-  All pages responsive and looked good on desktop
+  All pages responsive and tested good on desktop

 * Ipad

-  All pages responsive and was good on ipad
+  All pages responsive and tested good on ipad

 * Iphone

-  All pages responsive and was good on iphone
+  All pages responsive and tested good on iphone

+### Device testing

+Tested on many devices and browsers.
+Android and Apple products all worked well and browsers like chrome and safari all tested good too.
+Using the am I responsive tool showed good reponsive layout on all devices.

+## Bugs and Solutions

+When testing on am I responsive the text for about us was pushed down into the opening times section.

+The fix for the issue was to use a smaller font in the media queries for smaller screens.

+## Deployment

+Deployment was done as follows:

+* In the Github repository click on the settings tab
+* Scroll down to the new git hub pages section and click the link "check it out here"
+* At the source section click the dropdown and pick main
+* Then click save
+* After you save it gives you a prompt that your git hub repository is ready to be published
+* Then you just refresh the page and your live link is ready to share

+## Credits

+* Images used were from [Pexels](https://www.pexels.com/)
+* [Youtube](https://www.youtube.com/) video was used on the home page

+### Acknoledgements

+* W3C and stack overflow for reference
+* Code Institute for course material
+* Slack community for help and a valuable resource for understanding problems and issues
+* My mentor Rahul Lakhanpal for his time and guidance.